sproof/docs/docs/first/integrate-sproof.rst

 2. Install the docker client
 ===============================

-In order to make use of the sproof API, the sproof API client needs to be installed on a physical or virtual machine.
+In order to make use of the sproof API, the sproof API client needs to be set up on a physical or virtual machine.
 The client is available as a ready-to-use docker image.
-Please visit https://github.com/sproof/sproof-api-client for installation instructions.
+Please see :doc:`../docker/docker-setup` for setup instructions.

 ..
 Hint:: If you plan to use the docker client in production, we recommend to host this service on a public domain over TLS.